trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

           s3fsopts: nomultipart,use_path_request_style
         name: "bucket/subdir"

-The `volumes.x.name` specifies the volume and optionally a subdirectory mount.
-The value of `name` will be used as the `--volfile-id` and `--subdir-mount`.
+The `volumes.x.name` specifies the bucket and optionally a subdirectory mount.
+The value of `name` will be used as the `-o bucket=` and `-o servicepath=`.
 Note that `volumes.x.name` must not start with `/`.
 The values above correspond to the following mounting command:

-    s3fs -o nomultipart -o use_path_request_style -o bucket=bucket \
-      -o servicepath=subdir [generated_mount_point]
+    s3fs -o nomultipart,use_path_request_style,bucket=bucket,servicepath=subdir [generated_mount_point]

 ### Specify the options

-This passes the `driver_opts.glusteropts` to the `S3Fs` command followed by the generated mount point.
+This passes the `driver_opts.glusteropts` to the `s3fs` command followed by the generated mount point.
 This is the most flexible method and gives full range to the options of the S3Fs FUSE client.
-Example in docker-compose.yml assuming the alias was set as `S3Fs`:
+Example in docker-compose.yml assuming the alias was set as `s3fs`:

     volumes:
       sample: